 Conservative management aims to treat the underlying cause of the deformity, restoring balance to the joints.
 Specialized splints may be used to prevent hyperextension of the PIP which should resolve the flexion of the DIP.
 Rigorous hand therapy, consisting of daily exercise, massages and stretching, is crucial to restore and maintain flexibility of the joints.

 When conservative measures fail, surgery is indicated.
 Several factors are considered in determining the type of procedure that is performed.
 In milder cases, the surgeon will realign, release and repair the soft tissues (skin, tendons, and ligaments) surrounding the PIP joint.
 Post-operatively this option requires extensive hand therapy to restore proper function.

 The second option is a PIP joint arthroplasty.
 In this procedure the surgeon replaces the existing PIP joint with a new implant.
 Then the surrounding tissues are balanced to ensure proper mobility and flexibility of the new joint.

 The final and most drastic option is joint fusion.
 Joint fusion binds the articulating surfaces and results in a joint that can no longer bend.
 Fusion can be done at the DIP, PIP or both.
 This procedure stabilizes the joint(s) and reduces pain and inflammation.

 How can Dr. Knight help you with a Swan Neck deformity?

-Whether as a result of trauma or Rheumatoid arthritis, Swan Neck deformity of the fingers can be a debilitating and painful condition.
-Over his many years of practice, Dr. Knight has acquired an extensive knowledge of these finger-specific ailments and he understands how important it is to reduce their effects, so as to allow you to return to your life, and your work.
+Whether because of trauma or Rheumatoid arthritis, Swan Neck deformity of the fingers can be a debilitating and painful condition.
+Over his many years of practice, Dr. Knight has acquired an extensive knowledge of these finger-specific ailments and he understands how important it is to reduce their effects, to allow you to return to your life, and your work.

 HandAndWristInstitute.com does not offer medical advice.
 The information presented here is offered for informational purposes only.
 Read Disclaimer